finolacahill/get_next_line/README.md

 This project allowed me to gain a deeper understanding of allocations, whether they happen on the stack memory or in the heap memory, the manipulation and the life cycle of a buffer, and the unexpected complexity implied in the use of one or many static variables.

 ### Usage
 This function is to be used in coordination with my previous project [Libft](https://github.com/finolacahill/libft), a library of C functions written from scratch.
-Please use the make command to compile the libft and include it when using get_next_line.
+It has now been added to the libft.
+In order to test this funtion out, please follow the usage instructions from the repositary.